Teaching resources on randomized evaluations

 Threats and Analysis

-This lecture illustrates some of the challenges that can occur while conducting a randomized evaluation and how researchers handle these challenges.
+This lecture illustrates some of the challenges that can occur while conducting a randomized evaluation and how researchers can approach these challenges in the implementation and analysis phases.

-Case studies illustrating how to analyze and interpret the results from a randomized evaluation in the presence of various threats to analysis, such as attrition and non-compliance:
+Case studies illustrating how to analyze and interpret the results of a randomized evaluation in the presence of various threats to analysis, such as attrition, spillovers, and non-compliance:

 How can results from one context inform policies in another?
-This lecture will provide a framework for how to apply evidence across contexts.
+This lecture provides a framework for how to assess the applicability of evidence across contexts.

 These resources are a collaborative effort.
 If you notice a bug or have a suggestion for additional content, please fill out this form.

-We thank the Training teams past and present of all J-PAL offices for their assistance in creating these materials.
+We thank Therese David for thoughtful comments and suggestions.
+We also thank the Training teams past and present of all J-PAL offices for their assistance in creating these materials.
 Any errors are our own.